 Provisions for employee benefits

 Alliander has a number of defined benefit plans and defined contribution plans for which contributions are generally paid to pension funds or insurance companies.
 The main pension schemes, which are administered by ABP, take the form of multi-employer plans.
-Although the pension plans offered by these arrangements are, in fact, defined benefit plans, these plans are treated as defined contribution plans as Alliander does not have access to the required information and its participation in the multi-employer plans exposes it to actuarial risks that relate to the present and former employees of other entities.
-The pension contributions paid during the financial year are accounted for as pension costs in the financial statements.
-Where there is a contractual agreement for a multi-employer plan that specifies how a surplus is distributed to the participants or a deficit is to be financed and where the plan is accounted for as a defined contribution plan, a receivable or payable arising from the agreement is recognised in the balance sheet.
+Although the pension plans offered by these arrangements are, in fact, defined benefit plans, these plans are treated as defined contribution plans as Alliander does not have access to the required information and because its participation in the multi-employer plans exposes it to actuarial risks that relate to the present and former employees of other entities.
+The pension contributions due for the financial year are accounted for as pension costs in the financial statements.
+Where there is an agreement for a multi-employer plan that specifies how a surplus is distributed to the participants or a deficit is to be financed and where the plan is accounted for as a defined contribution plan, a receivable or payable arising from the agreement is recognised in the balance sheet.
 The resulting gains or losses are recognised in the income statement.
-The pensions of by far the majority of Alliander's workforce are managed by the ABP pension fund and do not have such contractual agreements.
+The pensions of by far the majority of Alliander’s workforce are managed by the ABP pension fund and do not have such contractual agreements.

-As a result, no asset or liability has been recognised in the balance sheet.
+As a result, no receivable or liability has been recognised in the balance sheet.
 The contributions paid during the year are recognised in the income statement.
 The same applies to the pensions administered by BPF Bouw and Pensioenfonds voor Metaal en Techniek.

 In addition to the above multi-employer pension plans in the Netherlands, Alliander has two defined benefit plans relating to subsidiaries in Germany, although these are not of material importance.
 These plans are accounted for in accordance with the amended IAS 19.